 The discussion can then take place around, ‘What needs to happen to achieve the optimistic value?’, or ‘What do we need to manage better to avoid the pessimistic value?’.

 In summary, PRO is the tool and it can help you manage expectations and not get tied-up in the exact number.

-Yoda and the Younglings point out to Obi Wan kenobi that if all the forces and gravity are pulling at that space, then it is likely that the planet is located there.
+Yoda and the Younglings point out to Obi-Wan Kenobi.
+If all the forces and gravity are pulling at that space, then it is likely that the planet is located there.
 In the same way, imagine a slide or A3 page with the opportunity and, its value, in a circle at the centre.
 Around the circle is shown all the various data sources that you have investigated, with their figures.
-Whilst none of the figures can accurately estimate the opportunity, if all the sources substantiate that the opportunity at the centre ‘is an opportunity’, then it must be an opportunity.
+None of the figures can accurately estimate the opportunity.
+Though if all the sources substantiate that the opportunity at the centre ‘is an opportunity’, then it must be an opportunity.

-In summary, use the Kamino tool to draw the opportunity at the centre of a page/slide and show the sources that substantiate the opportunity around the edge pointing towards the centre.
+Use the Kamino tool to draw the opportunity at the centre of a page/slide.
+Then show the sources that substantiate the opportunity around the edge pointing towards the centre.

-Our Category Management Academy is the perfect training solution for anyone that wishes to understand Category Management better, from where it all started, to the latest thinking, what the Kantar measures all really mean and how to identify opportunities in the category and make them happen.
+Our Category Management training is the perfect training solution for anyone that wishes to Ultimate Guide to Category Management, from where it all started, to the latest thinking, what the Kantar measures all really mean and how to identify opportunities in the category and make them happen.
 To find out more, get a quote, or book this course, click on the button below, and copy & paste these words into the form, ‘Category Management Academy’, and we’ll follow-up with you.